 an overhead photo of smoked chicken pieces on a plate, coated with barbecue sauce

 Consider this recipe a “choose your own adventure.”
-I will tell you exactly what I did, but I’ll also give you plenty of options if you’d like to switch things up.
+I will tell you exactly what I did, but I’ll also give you plenty of options along the way if you’d like to switch things up.

-For this recipe, I used a larger bird, but it is important to be aware of the size of your chicken!
+For this recipe, I used a larger bird.
+It is so important to be aware of the size of your chicken!
 They can range anywhere from 3 to 6 pounds.
 Mine was big, a little bit over a 5 pound chicken.

 The size of the chicken will impact your cooking time, so remember to factor that in!
-The best way to know if your chicken is done will be to use a digital meat thermometer.
+The best way to know if your chicken is done will be to use a digital meat thermometer (instant read).

 a photo of a piece of smoked chicken breast